ngs-official/JOHANs-NUKER/README.md

 3. Feel free to go into the code and edit what the automatic nuke does!

 ### Speed
-* 100 channels created in ~20 seconds
-* 100 roles created in ~20 seconds
-* 100 channels deleted in ~25 seconds
-* 100 roles deleted in ~20 seconds
+* 100 channels/roles created/deleted in ~20 seconds!
 Do note that these times can vary on many factors.

 ### Debugging